Walid-1998/os_Ticket_Deployment/README.md

 Next, we install MariaDB, which will store all osTicket data such as users, tickets, and system configurations.

+This command installs the MariaDB database server. sudo gives administrator rights, apt install downloads the package from Ubuntu’s repositories, and -y automatically confirms all prompts.
+MariaDB is the database engine where osTicket will store all tickets, users, settings, and attachments.
+Without it, osTicket has no place to save its data.

 ```
 sudo apt install mariadb-server -y
 ```

 After installation, the database server is secured using the built-in security script.

+This command runs an interactive security script for MariaDB.
+It removes anonymous users, disables remote root login, deletes the test database, and reloads privilege tables.
+I answered Y to all questions to harden the database.
+This step is important because a fresh MariaDB installation has insecure default settings that could be exploited.
 ```
 sudo mysql_secure_installation
 ```